-The Device Setup app completes a few different tasks to get you up and running with Oculus for Business:
+The Device Setup app completes several tasks to get you up and running with Oculus for Business:

 It ties the serial numbers on each headset to your account so that they're ready to set up in Device Manager.

 It starts the warranty coverage period for each headset.